-‘Star Wars: Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked
+‘Star Wars Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked

 Unlike past villains, Snoke is invested in both the light and dark side of the Force instead of just the latter.
 Kylo Ren (Adam Driver) has these clashing facets inside of him, which is why he took him under his wing in the first place.
 This hints that Supreme Leader Snoke might know something about the Force that others don’t.

-Miller also clarified on Twitter Luke’s first words in Star Wars: Episode 8, an important moment for fans seeing he that had no dialogue in Star Wars: The Force Awakens.
+Miller also clarified on Twitter Luke’s first words in Star Wars: Episode 8, an important moment for fans seeing he that had no dialogue in Star Wars: Episode 7.
 Ever since the clip reveal at the shareholders meeting, it has been reported that Luke’s first words to Rey in The Last Jedi are – spoiler alert! – “Who are you?”

 However, Miller said that this is actually not the case.
 He explained that this moment comes from a separate sequence in Star Wars: Episode 8 that happens in an entirely different scene and location, in a cave as per some reports.